nevooronni/Anita/README.md

 At it's core is the menu that displays all it has to offer in terms of foods and drinks.

+## INSTALLATION AND USE
+* Clone repository on your local machine
+* open index file with your brower

 ## TECHNOLOGIES ADDED
 * HTML file
 * CSS flie